reema-eilouti/reading-notes/code201/class-09.md

 ### HTML Forms

-- Whenever you want to c XX ollect information from visitors you will need a form, which lives inside a `<form>` element.
+- Whenever you want to collect information from visitors you will need a form, which lives inside a `<form>` element.

 - Information from a form is sent in **name/value** pairs.